viklund/FEGA-onboarding/docs/topics/data-metadata-management/README.md

 # Data and Metadata Management

 Welcome!
 If you are involved in data or metadata standards aspects of establishing a Federated EGA node, you are in the right place.
+The information here covers topics related - but not limited - to best practices for data security, data access management, (meta)data standards, and data flow.

 #### You might find this page useful if you are:
 - a bioinformatician